gpeterson406/GreenwoodBanner_Book/_book/02-reintroductionToStatistics.md

 The proportion of 0.02 tells us that 20 of the 1,000 permuted results (2%) were larger than what we observed.
 This type of work is how we can generate ***p-values*** using permutation distributions.
-P-values, as you should remember, are the probability of getting a result as extreme as or more extreme than what we observed, <u>given that the null is true</u>.
+P-values, as you should remember, are the probability of getting a result as extreme as or more extreme than what we observed, $\underline{\text{given that the null is true}}$.
 Finding only 20 permutations of 1,000 that were larger than our observed result suggests that it is hard to find a result like what we observed if there really were no difference, although it is not impossible.